Quarterly Update Valuations Estimate

 Hamilton Lane conducts a regression analysis on historical quarterly private markets fund valuations against relevant public market indices and, based on the results, developed a model to estimate quarterly private markets fund valuations given a known quarter over quarter index value change.
 The regression analysis and model segments funds by investment strategy, fund size, and geography.
 The regression analysis shows, with statistical significance, that private markets fund valuations are correlated to relevant public market indices, with typical Beta values positive and less than 1 (i.e. fund valuations generally move in the same direction as the market, but with potentially less volatility).

 Please note that the regression analysis shown above is based on Hamilton Lane data and should not be used as the basis for an investment decision.
 There are a number of factors that can affect the private markets which can have a substantial impact on the results included in this analysis.
 There is no guarantee that this analysis will accurately reflect actual results which may differ materially.
 All information contained herein is based on information available to Hamilton Lane as of the date of the presentation and is subject to change.
-Periods of heightened volatility and uncertainty, such as the COVID-19 crisis, may cause actual valuations to deviate from the forecasts in this analysis.
+These valuations do not necessarily reflect current values in light of market disruptions and volatility, particularly in relation to the evolving impact of conflict in Europe and the Middle East, which is affecting markets globally.
 Forecasts may exhibit greater error during periods of extreme volatility and valuations may see a more modest increase than the historical relationship with public markets would otherwise indicate.
 Please refer to the following pages for important endnotes, definitions, and disclosures.

 Predicted Ending NAV = (Beginning NAV)(1 + Predicted Growth + FX Effect) + (1 + (Predicted Growth + FX Effect)/2)(Period Capital Calls - Period Distributions)